1001 Nunakal: Film festival

 1001 Nunakal had its premiere at the 27th International Film Festival of Kerala (IFFK) in December 2022.
 It was selected for the Malayalam Cinema Today category by a committee headed by R. Sarath, along with 11 other films.
-The film had three screenings at the festival, the first and second on December 11 and 12 at the Kalabhavan and Kairali Sree Nila theatres of Kerala State Film Development Corporation, and the third on December 14 at the Aries Plex theatre.
+The film had three screenings at the festival, the first and second on 11 and 12 December at the Kalabhavan and Kairali Sree Nila theatres of Kerala State Film Development Corporation, and the third on 14 December at the Aries Plex theatre.